Santana 23: Variants

 The hull design was adopted again in the early 1990's by W.D.
 Schrock as the Santana 2023.
 These models have water ballast tanks and are considerably different, though the racing version of these boats performs similarly to the original Santana 23 design.
 The 2023 version is condidered less-durable than the original design mostly due to ballast tank leaks that were reported in the 1990s.
 Popular modifications include repairing the ballast or eliminating it all-together and to place 1000 lbs of lead, similar to the original design of the 23D.

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "best features: A comparison of statistics with her comp[etitor], the San Juan 23, shows that the Santana 23 (either the K or D version), despite similar ballast and displacement figures, is (like the Wavelength 24) more of a serious racing boat.
 The Santana's PHRF, for example, is 63 seconds-per-mile faster than the San Juan 23.
 She also has the highest Space Index.
 Worst features: The hull is built light (weight excluding ballast is under 1,500 pounds), so you need to be careful to avoid damage."